hebrides/Marcus/README.md

 # MEDITATIONS

-Simple app for reading Marcus Aurelius's Meditations.
+Simple native iOS app for reading Marcus Aurelius's Meditations.

-Started to make this with native iOS obj-c, but will refactor into an HTML5 framework (IONIC) in the near future.
+NOTE: in 2019, Apple rejected this because they said it was a book.
+The nerve.
+Books don't send you daily quotes, do they?
+I'm going to make this into a website as a result.
+Stay tuned.